WinVector/wrapr/extras/bquote.md

 -   Quasiquotation is something we have discussed a few times by now.
 -   "quosures" are described as follows in the ["Advanced R"](https://github.com/hadley/adv-r/blob/master/Quotation.Rmd) (authored by Hadley Wickham): "<code>~</code>, the formula, is a quoting function that also captures the environment.
 It's the inspiration for quosures ...".

-What I want to call out is the phrase "which is a well-founded system", and the repeated use of the word "tidy."
-This is fairly typical of `rlang` documentation and tutorials: a merely implied (but strongly repeated) assertion that earlier <code>R</code> systems are not well founded and are "un-tidy."
-"Advanced R"'s current discussion of <code>bquote()</code> is [almost entirely the two statements](https://github.com/hadley/adv-r/search?l=RMarkdown&q=bquote) "<code>bquote()</code> provides a limited form of quasiquotation" (what the limitation is does not appear to be discussed in the text) and "<code>bquote()</code> is a neat function, but is not used by any other function in base R." <code>rlang</code> as currently promoted seems to imply a critique of <code>R</code> and dismissal (or even ignoring of) preceding packages, so let's continue in the vein before demonstrating <code>rlang</code>.
+What I want to call out is: the phrase "which is a well-founded system", and the repeated use of the word "tidy."
+Alone this may not seem like much, but this is fairly typical of `rlang` promotion: a merely implied but strongly repeated assertion that earlier <code>R</code> systems are not well founded and are "un-tidy."
+For example "Advanced R"'s current discussion of <code>bquote()</code> is [almost entirely the following two statements.](https://github.com/hadley/adv-r/search?l=RMarkdown&q=bquote)

+-   "<code>bquote()</code> provides a limited form of quasiquotation" (what the deficiency is does not appear to be discussed in the text).
+-   "<code>bquote()</code> is a neat function, but is not used by any other function in base R."

+Let's directly establish some context before working `rlang` examples.

-The `rlang` package (and also [the `lazyeval` package](https://github.com/r-lib/rlang/commit/cc0c497155a8da6adc43a38ac4020c2cc9bb9491#diff-04c6e90faac2675aa89e2176d2eec7d8)) is an evolution of `R`-formula style semantics.
+The `rlang` package is an evolution of `R`-formula style semantics (as is also [the `lazyeval` package](https://github.com/r-lib/rlang/commit/cc0c497155a8da6adc43a38ac4020c2cc9bb9491#diff-04c6e90faac2675aa89e2176d2eec7d8)).
 So some known issues with `formula` remain relevant:

 <blockquote>
 Many modelling and graphical functions have a formula argument and a data argument.
 If variables in the formula were required to be in the data argument life would be a lot simpler, but this requirement was not made when formulas were introduced.
 Authors of modelling and graphics functions are thus required to implement a limited form of dynamic scope, which they have not done in an entirely consistent way.